certbot/certbot/tools/docker/README.md

 Running `./build.sh <TAG> all` causes the Docker images to be built for all supported architectures, where `<TAG>` is the base of the tag that should be given to the generated images.
 The tag should either be `nightly` or a git version tag like `v2.2.0`.
-The given tag is only the base of the tag because the CPU architecture is also added to the tag.
-For version tags above `v2.0.0`, Additional tags for `latest` are also generated.
-The generated images are stored in the local docker image cache.
+For version tags above `v2.0.0`, additional tags for `latest` are also generated.
+The generated images are stored in a local cache backed by the local filesystem.

+Running `./test.sh <TAG> all` either loads images from the filesystem cache or generates said images on demand, loads them into the local docker cache, and runs a test command to validate the image contents.

-Running `./deploy_by_arch.sh <TAG> all && ./deploy_multiarch.sh <TAG>` will
-push the previously generated images to Docker Hub and then generate multi-arch manifests for easy access to the underlying images appropriate for a given architecture.
+Running `./deploy.sh <TAG> all` will push the previously generated images to Docker Hub.
+The per-architecture images are accessible through the corresponding multi-arch manifest by using the `docker pull --platform
+<platform spec> <IMAGE>:<TAG>` command.

 Configuration
 -------------

 To run these scripts you need:

-1. An x86_64 machine with Docker installed and the Docker daemon running.
+1. A computer with Docker installed and the Docker daemon running.
 You probably don't want to use the docker snap as these scripts have failed when using that in the past.
 2. To be logged into Docker Hub with an account able to push to the Certbot and Certbot DNS Docker images on Docker Hub.
 Altering the value of `DOCKER_HUB_ORG` in `lib/common` will allow you to push to your own account for testing.